dansuh17/jdcnet-pytorch/README.md

 Intermediate features for pitch classifier are utilized by the auxiliary detector network, also a BiLSTM module, to aid the determination of voice existence.

-The input is a log-magnitude spectrogram chunk that consist of 31 frames and 513 frequency bins.
+The input is a log-magnitude spectrogram chunk that consists of 31 frames and 513 frequency bins.

 The model predicts whether or not the voice exists for each frame, giving a `(31 x 2)` tensor output, and classifies the pitch into one of 722 classes that represent 721 different frequencies